lupyuen/lupyuen.github.io/src/roblox.md

 # What's Next

-TODO
+I'm new to Roblox, but I had fun connecting things in the real world to Roblox.
+I hope you enjoyed it too!

-We shall head back and transmit BL602 / BL604's __Internal Temperature Sensor Data__ to The Things Network.
+In the next article we shall head back to PineDio Stack coding, as we read and transmit PineDio Stack's __Internal Temperature Sensor__ to The Things Network.

 Many Thanks to my [__GitHub Sponsors__](https://github.com/sponsors/lupyuen) for supporting my work!
 This article wouldn't have been possible without your support.